Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 The 81st Blow

-Yearning to watch 'The 81st Blow' in the comfort of your own home?
-Finding a streaming service to buy, rent, download, or watch the David Bergman-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.
+Can’t wait to see 'The 81st Blow' right from your couch?
+Tracking down a streaming service to buy, rent, download, or watch the David Bergman-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The 81st Blow' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The 81st Blow' right now, here are some particulars about the documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The 81st Blow' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'The 81st Blow' right now, here are some particulars about the documentary flick.

-Curious to know what the movie's about?
+Want the short version of the plot?
 Here's the plot: "The film covers the oppression of Jews under the Nazis and features rare historical footage of concentration camps.
 The title is derived from a comment by a witness at Adolf Eichmann's trial.
 According to his testimony, he was whipped 80 times by the Nazis, but was not believed by Israelis after the war; this final doubt of his own people was the "81st blow".
 The 81st Blow is the first film in the Israeli Holocaust Trilogy by Bergman, Ehrlich and Gouri.
 It was followed by The Last Sea (1980) and Flames in the Ashes (1985)." .